 In what HHJ Pelling QC, sitting as a judge of the High Court, described as a “single unnumbered paragraph”, the panel proceeded to consider what outcome or sanction to impose, concluding that a final written warning was appropriate in the circumstances.

 Whilst it was apparent that the panel had considered aggravating and mitigating factors relevant to the seriousness of the conduct in question, HHJ Pelling QC concluded that the panel had failed to follow the three-stage approach of:

-- second, keeping in mind the purpose for which sanctions are
+2. second, keeping in mind the purpose for which sanctions are imposed; and

 This approach – outlined in the Guidance and derived from Fuglers LLP v SRA EWHC 179 (Admin) per Popplewell J at – required the panel to have regard to the purpose of the misconduct proceedings when deciding on disciplinary action, including the maintenance of public confidence in the profession: a factor of particular importance in policing, R (Green) v Police Complaints Authority UKHL 6; 1 WLR 725 per Lord Carswell at .